 To download click here.
 After downloading and extracting,

 editing the makefile for your OS, then type make.
-Or you can get the rpm.
+Or you can install a pre-compiled version following the directions from here.

 Email me if you want Chemesis2.1, which was used to run all the published Hermissenda simulations.